juliangut/slim-routing/README.md

 #### Annotations

-_Annotations are deprecated and will be removed when support for PHP 7.4 is dropped.
-Use Attribute mapping if possible_
+_Annotations are deprecated and will be removed eventually.
+Use Attribute mapping when possible_

 You need to require Doctrine's annotation package